The Virtues of the Incomplete

 Virgil intended additional books for the Aeneid.
 Does that devaluate the epic?

-Franz Kafka left both The Trial and The Castle unfinished.
-The novels don’t cater to every palate, though made a profound impression upon me.
+Kafka left both the grand opus The Trial and The Castle unfinished, leaving few doubts to the respect.
+The novels don’t cater to every palate, though made a profound impression when I read them.
 I initially thought the incompletion was by design.

-Kafka intended all his writings burned.
-But fate intervened, rendering his complot incomplete.
+Kafka is said to have intended all his writings burned.
+But fate intervened.
+This too we see not infrequently.

 Questions, comments?
 Connect.